Viridia Capital

 Trade Management

 Three sub-systems: Order Management (OMS), active trade management, and bankroll management.
-Sam owns OMS infrastructure; Senior Quant owns the bankroll model.
+Sam owns OMS infrastructure; Engineer 1 supports L4 order-routing implementation and exchange-specific routing work; Senior Quant owns the bankroll model.

 4A — Order Management System (OMS)